Convenient airports: Europe's best and worst in 2017

 Both top 10 are below, and you can see the full data on the GoEuro site.

-The 10 most convenient European airport transfers:
+10 most convenient European airport transfers

 1. Nice Côte d'Azur, France: Five-minute transfer from $2.15 (four miles)